zeux/niagara/README.md

 4. Rendering a mesh using shader storage buffers and int8: https://youtu.be/nKCzD5iK71M
 5. Rendering a mesh using NVidia RTX mesh shading pipeline: https://youtu.be/gbeOKMjmQ-g
 6. Optimizing GPU time by using device-local memory and parallelizing mesh shader: https://youtu.be/ayKoqK3kQ9c
+7. Using descriptor update templates and parsing SPIRV to extract reflection data: https://youtu.be/3Py4GlWAicY

 # Issues